 "Using a tall full-depth cabinet provides a great deal more storage capacity and gives the kitchen a weighty and mature air."
 This excess space can be critical in city apartments.

 Rather than adding a full set of wall cabinets, a standalone unit can serve as pantry space, in addition to providing an interesting focal point for the room if painted in a contrasting color to the other cabinets in the kitchen.
 In addition, a stand-alone piece can "later be moved to a new home more easily than a true built-in" saving money down the road.
+Photo courtesy of Houzz.comClick here to read the rest of Yanic's post for more great ideas on how to re-purpose, re-imagine, and prioritize space for those kitchen essentials (under the stairs, re-purposing other rooms, small otherwise un-used nooks to name a few.
+And visit the KCMA website to learn more about becoming a member.

 Comments